mtiger2k/react-redux-graphql-starter/README.md

-# zhiyun-coreui
+# react-redux-graphql-starter

-Full-stack GraphQL application with React, redux, and Apollo 2, with full backend authentication support
+Full-stack GraphQL application with React, redux, and Apollo 2, with full backend passport and mongo support

 ## Running the app